 You be the judge

-If you listen to your body, follow these tips, and still feel like crap, call it quits.
+If you listen to your body, follow these tips, review our intermittent fasting how-to guide, and still feel like crap, call it quits.

 Morning Workouts and Other Fasting Plans